lee-zhg/intro-machine-learning/ModelBuild-Modeler.md

 # Build and Deploy an ML model using SPSS Modeler

-In this walkthrough we will be building a model.
+In this walkthrough we will be building a model using a visual model building tool.
 The flow of this walkthrough is:

-- Create a project and a Jupyter Notebook in Watson Studio.
+- Create a project.
-- Run the notebook to build a model
+- Create a modeler flow.
-- Deploy the model to the IBM Watson Machine Learning service

 ## Included components

 - [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
-- [Jupyter Notebook](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
-- [PixieDust](https://github.com/pixiedust/pixiedust): Provides a Python helper library for IPython Notebook.

 ### Prerequisites